 Furthermore, early detection increases survival rates dramatically.
 As a result, doctors strongly recommend routine screening for all eligible women.

-Women Aged 21 to 29 Years
+Women Between 21 and 29 Years

-Women Aged 30 to 65 Years
+Women Between 30 and 65 Years

 Women Above 65 Years